grimmer0125/d4c-queue/README.md

 # D4C Queue

-Pass a `aync` function, a function returning a promise, or a normal non-async function into task queues, with their arguments.
+Pass a `async` function, a function returning a promise, or a normal non-async function into task queues, with their arguments.
 Do them sequentially, and get their values by `await` if need.
 Besides using a function as a parameter, it also supports to use [Decorators](https://www.typescriptlang.org/docs/handbook/decorators.html) on your instance method or static methods.

 ## Features:

 1. Three usages
    1. Instance
    2. Global
-   3. class and method decorator (also for static methods)
+   3. Class and method decorator (also for static methods)
 2. Use third party library [Denque](https://www.npmjs.com/package/denque) to implement a FIFO queue for O(1) speed.
 Using built-in JavaScript array will have O(n) issue.
 3. Optional parameter, `inheritPreErr` to inherit previous error and the task will not be executed and throw a custom error `new PreviousError(task.preError.message ?? task.preError), if it gets previous error.
 If omit this parameter or set it as false, the following will continue whatever previous tasks happen errors.
 4. Optional parameter, `nonBlockCurr` to forcely execute the first task in the queue in the next tick of the event loop.
 This is useful if you pass a normal non-async function as the first task but do not want it to block the current event loop.
 5. Able to pass arguments and get return value for each task function
 6. Support Browser and Node.js
-7. Written in TypeSript and its `.d.ts` typing is out of box.
+7. Support TypeScript and JavaScript.
+Written in TypeScript and its `.d.ts` typing is out of box.
 8. Support `async function`, a function to return `promise`, and a normal function.

 ## Installation